 A best practice is to regularly monitor your account and statements for any unauthorized charges.
 In most cases, victims have zero liability — just remember to report the theft immediately.
-Also, never give your credit card info to someone whom you don’t trust, sign up for alerts of fraud or charges made and check your credit report to see if any cards were opened in your name.
+Sign up for alerts of fraud or charges made and check your credit report at least once every 12 months to see if any cards were opened in your name.
+Also, never give your credit card info to someone you don’t trust.

 Using a credit card can either help or harm your spending and finances.
-Credit cards can earn you rewards, help you reach a high credit score, build credit history and provide fraud protection.
+Credit cards can earn you rewards, repair or improve your credit score, build credit history and provide fraud protection.
 Credit cards aren’t necessarily good or bad by nature — it’s how you use them that determines if they positively or negatively affect your finances.